Skip to content

 URLThe endpoint to call.
 Supports templates.https://api.example.com/users/{{ initial.userId }}

-MethodHTTP method dropdownGET, POST, PUT, PATCH, DELETE
+MethodHTTP method dropdownGET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS

 Params tab — Add query parameters as key-value pairs.
 These are merged with any parameters already in the URL.